 We’re excited that you took home some seeds from Merrimack College’s Seed Library!
 This volunteer-run Seed Library works in concert with the Merrimack Garden (located at 27 Rock Ridge Rd.).
 Feel free to pop by the garden any time.
 We have a host of annual vegetables and perennial plantings.

-Our Seed Library will be open from early March through the end of November in the McQuade Library lobby (just to the left once you walk in the doors).
-We will have a rotating offering of seeds that suit the particular time of year.
+Our Seed Library will be open from the end of February through December in the McQuade Library basement.
+Beginning in the spring of 2023, we are offering over 30 different kinds of seeds!
+Into the summer and fall, we will have a rotating offering of seeds that suit the time of year.

 If kept cool and dry, the seeds you take home should last for at least a year.
 Once you get growing, please tag @Merrimack_Garden on Instagram or email Lisa Perks (firstname.lastname@example.org) if you have any photos to share!

 This first post gives some general advice for starting and maintaining a garden.
 Click the links below for your type of seed to learn more specific growing advice.
 If you have more questions, feel free to do what some of the best gardeners do: Google it.

 Many seeds can be planted directly in the ground.
 Others may need to be started indoors (under grow lights or on a sunny windowsill) during the colder New England months to get a jump on the growing season.
 Check out the seed-specific blog posts linked below:

 Getting to Know Your Merrimack Library Seeds (more links to follow)